Delta-Academy/Go/README.md

    - You can only store data to be used in a competition in a `.pkl` file by `save_file()`.
    - You can pkl anything you want, even a dictionary of pytorch networks (or nothing)!
 Just make sure your choose_move can read it.
    - In the competition, your agent will call the `choose_move()` function in `main.py` to select a move (`choose_move()` may call other functions in `main.py`)
-   - We provide to you an `MCTS` class for you to implement.
+   - We provide an `MCTS` class for you to implement.
 This class is passed to your choose_move and will persist across calls to choose_move, allowing you to prune the tree.
 In the competition we will initialise this class for you, so please do not add any arguments to `__init__()`.
 (You do not have to use this class).
    - Any code not in `main.py` will not be used. <!-- AGAIN MAYBE REMOVE -->

 3. Submission deadline: **2:30pm UTC, Sunday**.